greninger-lab/vadr-models-ruv/README.md

 ---
 ## <a name="ruvmodels"></a>RuV VADR model library
-* The VADR model library for MeV annotation was developed using representative sequences from the 2 main clades currently available in the complete RuV genomes published in GenBank: MK780811(1), DQ388279(B3).
+* The VADR model library for RuV annotation was developed using representative sequences from the 2 main clades currently available in the complete RuV genomes published in GenBank: MK780811(1), DQ388279(B3).
+  Both models sequences were modified by the addition of a poly-A tail to provide complete genome sequence.
 ---

 ## <a name="docs"> Additional VADR documentation